smbaig235/aws-bootcamp-cruddur-2023/journal/week1.md

 ![Frontendimage](week1_images/Frontend.jpg)

-At the end Commit and synchronize all the changes have done in the repository OR
+At the end Commit and synchronize all the changes done in the repository OR
 Run: git push.

 ## Task 3: Notification endpoint for the openAPI